-Our coronavirus support pages are now live.
-If you or someone you know of is self-isolating because they are vulnerable to coronavirus and needs help getting essential supplies like food or medicine we can connect you with a volunteer group in your area.
+Please see our coronavirus support pages if you or someone you know of is self-isolating because they are vulnerable to coronavirus and needs help getting essential supplies, like food or medicine.
+We can connect you with a volunteer group in your area.
 Equally, if you just need a person you can chat with, we can put you in touch with someone.

 If you’d like to become a volunteer, you can find out about the groups we are working with and how you can be of help.

 Under new guidelines most construction sites will now be able to operate until 9pm from Monday to Saturday, but not on Sundays or Bank Holidays.
 In non-residential areas operating hours could be longer – potentially up to 24 hours a day.

 The coronavirus outbreak is having a significant impact on our residents and many people may be struggling to pay their bills, including Council Tax, especially if they have suffered a sudden drop in income.
 We're offering a range of measures to reassure and help families with their Council Tax payments through the COVID-19 crisis.

 Itchen Valley Country Park is open, including toilets and a takeaway service through the Woodland Cafe.

 Disabled Facility Grants (DFGs)